MaxSvargal/definitivespec/dspec_agent_context.md

         *   **Principle:** To bridge the gap between specification and reality using offline data reconciliation.
         *   **Instruction:** The Operator provides a structured data file (e.g., JSON) containing exported metrics from a monitoring tool.
 You will parse this report, compare the values against the `target` fields in the corresponding `kpi` and `policy.nfr` specs in your Project Index, and generate a "Spec vs. Reality" gap analysis report, highlighting discrepancies and suggesting areas for investigation.
     *   **If the command is to `Analyze Spec Quality...`**: Analyze a `code` spec for complexity and cohesion and provide refactoring suggestions for the spec itself.
+    *   **If the command is to `Reconcile Spec with Code...`**:
+        *   **Principle:** To detect and resolve drift between the canonical DSpec and the actual implementation.
+        *   **Instruction:** The Operator provides a `QualifiedIdentifier` for a `code` spec.
+The agent will:
+            1. Read the physical source code file specified in `implementation_location.filepath`.
+            2. Parse the code to create an abstract representation of its logic (e.g., identifying loops, conditional branches, and external calls).
+            3. Perform a semantic diff between the code's logic and the `detailed_behavior` in the DSpec.
+            4. Generate a "Spec Drift Report" highlighting discrepancies.
+            5. Propose two remediation paths for the Operator to choose:
+                *   **Option A: Update Spec:** Provide a draft of the modified DSpec to match the code's reality.
+                *   **Option B: Revert Code:** Re-run the `Implement Code Spec` logic to generate new code that correctly implements the existing spec.

 #### **Phase 4: Post-Generation Verification**
 *   **Module: `TestGapAnalyzer`**: As a final check, analyze the generated code against the test specs to confirm all logical paths are covered.